shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ![Create bucket](images/create-bucket.png)

-Once the bucket is created, we change make it "public".
+Once the bucket is created, we change its visibility to make it "public".

 ![user input](images/userinput.png)
 Click on "Edit Visibility" and select "Public":